RouleThomas/Akizu_Lab/001_EZH1_project/009__integration_NPC_WTKO_K27me3K4me3_005_008/labnote.md

 - *Exact test, WITH TMM normalization, with raw counts (NOT log2 norm)*: 116 down / 33 up; looks good on IGV --> Look good
 - *likelihood ratio test, WITH TMM normalization, with raw counts (NOT log2 norm)*: 123 down / 42 up; looks good on IGV --> Look good
+- *Diff binding with the limma followed by the eBayes t-statistics* = Paper method: 50 down / 26 up

 --> Prefer **likelihood ratio test, without TMM normalization, with raw counts (NOT log2 norm)** = `GlmfitLikelihoodRatioRawCounts`; as I am not sure what the TMM is doing and that do not change much results.
 Let's export genes and check overlap with THOR:
   --> *For Lost*: Very few overlap.
 Interestingly, method-specific genes seems true!!
 Seems THOR misses complete loss in mutant (like signal to complete absence); and EDGER misses slight differences but still visible.
+For the ones detected in THOR, but not in edgeR, the pvalue is low but padj much higher...
   --> *For gain*: XXX